Teen sleep: Why is your teen so tired?

 A teen's internal clock

 Everyone has an internal clock that influences body temperature, sleep cycles, appetite and hormonal changes.
 The biological and psychological processes that follow the cycle of this 24-hour internal clock are called circadian rhythms.
-Before adolescence, these circadian rhythms direct most children to naturally fall asleep around 8 or 9 p.m.
-But puberty changes a teen's internal clock, delaying the time he or she starts feeling sleepy — often until 11 p.m. or later.
-Staying up late to study or socialize can disrupt a teen's internal clock even more.
+Puberty changes a teen's internal clock, delaying the time he or she starts feeling sleepy and awakens.

 Too little sleep

-Although this might seem like no big deal, sleep deprivation can have serious consequences.
+Sleep deprivation might not seem like a big deal, but it can have serious consequences.
 Tired teens can find it difficult to concentrate and learn, or even stay awake in class.
 Too little sleep also might contribute to mood swings and behavioral problems.
-Another major concern is drowsy driving, which can lead to serious — even deadly — accidents.
+Drowsy driving can lead to serious — even deadly — accidents.

 See more In-depth